-- 1. Log into the KeyControl web user interface using an account with Security Admin privileges. - In the top menu bar, select Settings, and then select System Settings > HSM Server Settings.
+- 1. Log into the KeyControl web user interface using an account with Security Admin privileges. - In the top menu bar, select Settings and then select System Settings > HSM Server Settings.

 - 3. Select Actions > HSM Type > Entrust nShield HSM. - 4.
-In nShield HSM Clients, select Copy IP address and key hashes to clipboard.
+In the nShield HSM Clients dialog, select Copy IP address and key hashes to clipboard. - 5.
+Paste the contents of the clipboard into a file.